sinch/docs/docs/voice/voice-for-ios/voice-ios-calling.md

 ### Incoming Video Call

-A video call will just like a voice-only call trigger the delegate method `didReceiveIncomingCall:`.
+A video call will, just like a voice-only call, trigger the delegate method `didReceiveIncomingCall:`.
 To determine whether an incoming call contains a video stream, the property `SINCallDetails.isVideoOffered` can be used.
 Also see [Video Calling](doc:voice-ios-video-calling) for details on how to add video views.

 ### Answering an Incoming Call